 In June 2004, I was invited to sail across the Pacific on a modern containership.
-Containerships rarely take passengers, so naturally I jumped at the chance.
-A radio documentary of my trip aired on CBC Radio’s Outfront on May 9, 2005.
-Here’s a written account of how the trip panned out:
+Naturally I jumped at the chance.
+A radio documentary of my trip later aired on CBC Radio’s Outfront.
+Here’s a shortened account of my trip:

 ON BOARD THE FELIXSTOWE